 Teaching about ultraviolet light is always fun.
 Read on for ideas you’ll want to try in your classroom.
 We have compiled in-class activities, discussion ideas and do-it-yourself projects that will have your students GLOWING with excitement as they explore the hidden world of UV light.

 Let us know how these ideas worked!
 If you have a favorite lesson or activity on ultraviolet light, please share it with us at email@example.com.

 Be a Smart UV Consumer!

-Our UV-detecting beads are among our best-selling products.
+Our UV-detecting beads are among our best-selling products—and now we carry them in green, too!
 They’re used in all types of educational settings as well as at health fairs, cancer screening information booths and more.

 Whether your students wear them on a simple bracelet or use our UV Outside Detectors, these beads offer an unforgettable lesson in exposure to UV radiation from the sun.

 Our Teacher-in-Chief, Tami O’Connor, has written an engaging UV Radiation Activity blog which offers step-by-step instructions for teaching your class about the dangers of invisible UV rays using a few simple materials—a piece of newspaper (with text), a plastic snack bag, sunscreen, black construction paper, tape, and a large poster board.
 Definitely worth a look!

 We’re delighted that the Stanford SOLAR (Solar On-Line Activity Resource) Center, in conjunction with NASA and the Learning Technologies Channel, has developed a series of lesson plans that incorporate our UV-detecting beads in exciting ways.
 They have extensive lessons for all grade levels.
 If you’re interested in making your ultraviolet light lessons really resonate—or should we say GLOW?—you’ll want to take a look at these free resources.